(be)love(d)

 This project begins from a simple premise: we are mirrorborn.
 Each person is a singular life, shaped by circumstance and story, and at the same time a facet of something shared.
 Much of human life is organized around maintaining the “I,” the small self we learn to protect, explain, and defend.
 This is how we learn to move through the world.
 Over time, however, this constant attention to the self can cloud the surface through which we encounter one another.

-Turning toward the small self is part of embodiment—a descent into form that makes recognition possible, but as the surface clears, the Beloved appears—looking through us, looking at us.
+Turning toward the small self is part of embodiment—a descent into form that makes recognition possible.
+But as the surface clears, the Beloved appears—looking through us, looking at us.

-Drawing on contemplative traditions that understand the mirror not as an instrument of self-surveillance but as a receptive presence, the proposed exhibit uses a double-sided mirror to create moments of encounter and witnessing.
+Drawing on contemplative traditions that understand the mirror not as an instrument of self-surveillance but as a receptive presence, the exhibit uses a double-sided mirror to create moments of encounter and witnessing.
 Participants are invited to stand before and move through reflective surfaces.

 At times, others may be present on the opposite side of the glass, quietly witnessing.
 Seeing and being seen begin to overlap.
 In this overlap, the work opens a third space—a liminal field between subject and object, observer and observed.